 After paying a monthly subscription, you can watch whole series or movies at your own pace, on everything from your TV to your mobile phone.
 Almost all Netflix series are made available in one go, so you don’t have to wait a week for a new episode.

-Netflix also includes a long-awaited download feature allowing customers to store some – but not all – programmes on their mobile devices.
+Netflix also includes a download feature allowing customers to store some – but not all – programmes on their mobile devices.

 The best TV shows on Netflix UK

 How much does Netflix cost in the UK?
 UPDATED

 Netflix currently has three subscription plans, but every one requires members to pay a fixed price per month.

 On 6th October 2017, Netflix raised the prices of two of its subscription plans.